Skzeng/MFSR-CD/README.md

 > **Note:** Some functions have not been uploaded yet, and the complete code will be available soon.

 # Contact
-If any link is invalid or any question, please email zengsk@my.swjtu.edu.cn
+If any link is invalid or any question, please email zengsk@my.swjtu.edu.cn.